pyrocko/qseek/README.md

 ## Documentation

-For more information check out the documentation at <https://pyrocko.github.io/qseek/>.
+An online is available at <https://pyrocko.github.io/qseek/>.

 ## Installation